andreafalzetti/andreafalzetti.github.io/content/blog/2016-03-22-how-to-create-a-simple-slack-bot-in-nodejs.markdown

 ---
 author: Andrea Falzetti
+categories:
-categories: blog
+  - blog
-comments: true
 date: "2016-03-22T09:00:00Z"
-header-img: img/post-bg-01.jpg
-subtitle: that interacts with a CalDAV calendar
+description: that interacts with a CalDAV calendar
-tags: nodejs caldav slack bot
+tags:
+  - nodejs
+  - caldav
+  - slack
+  - bot
 title: How to create a simple Slack Bot in Node.js
+aliases:
+    - /blog/2016/03/22/how-to-create-a-simple-slack-bot-in-nodejs.html
+    - /blog/2016/03/22/How-to-create-a-simple-Slack-Bot-in-Node.js
 ---

 In this post I want to help you creating a *simple Slack bot with Node.js*.